testDrive64/SayIt/README.md

-Just starting up writing Javascript with the 'Meteor Frameworks' and playing a little around.
+Just starting up writing Javascript with the 'Meteor Framework' and playing a little around.